valentinps/TooMuchScrap/README.md

 - "MergeDistance": max distance (units) between items to consider them for merging.
 - "MaxMergeValue": maximum numeric value an item can have after merging (merged totals are clamped to this value).
 - "MergeItems": comma separated list of internal item names that should be considered for merging.
+Default: `HeartContainer,SeveredHandLOD0,SeveredFootLOD0,SeveredThighLOD0,Bone,RibcageBone`.
+These are new items from the Moon Dine that typically spawn many copies and cause the most lag, so they are included by default.
+Edit this comma-separated list to add or remove internal item names.

 You do not need to restart the game after editing the config.

 ## Credits
 Heavily based on work by MeGaGiGaGon (ScrapMerging) — credit to MeGaGiGaGon for inspiration and reference implementation ideas.
+Credit to baer1 for the ChatCommandAPI package used for command handling.